Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Save data the agent will need to reuse later') and identifies the resource (key-value pairs scoped by identifier).
-It distinguishes from siblings 'recall' and 'forget' by mentioning them specifically.
+The description clearly states the tool's purpose: 'Save data the agent will need to reuse later' across conversations or sessions.
+It specifies the verb 'save' and the resource 'key-value pair scoped by your identifier'.
+It also distinguishes itself from sibling tools like 'recall' and 'forget'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.